The staggering sale of Providence House is thought to be the most expensive ever made in the UK, and possibly the world.

 Announced by Chancellor Rachel Reeves in the Budget last week, the tax is set to add a surcharge of £2,500 to £7,500 a year in council tax bills for owners of properties valued at more than £2 million.

-Black Brick Managing Partner Camilla Dell shared her insights in a feature written by Martina Lees, discussing how buying agents like us are adapting to the tax news and supporting clients for future purchases.
+Black Brick Managing Partner Camilla Dell shared her insights in a feature for The Times written by Martina Lees, discussing how buying agents like us are adapting to the tax news and supporting clients for future purchases.

 Read the article here.